epogrebnyak/notes-pandoc/README.md

-However, new skill aquisition is a cost and sustaining of open-source workflow is an investment, specifically in maintaining end-to-end pipeline from research inputs to finished publication.
+However, new skill aquisition is a cost and sustaining of open-source workflow is an investment, specifically in maintaining pipeline from research inputs to finished publication.

-Choosing tools and techniques with low technical burden reduces these costs.
+Choosing tools and techniques with low technical burden and end-to-end connectivity reduces these costs.

 ## Is it much different now?